PlanetSurgery/FoundRelics/README.md

    Run the `Setup.bat` file to install any required modules.

 3. **Settings:**
-   Make sure you have the "Settings>Options>Query API" turned on.
+   Make sure you have the "Settings>Options>Query API" turned on in game settings.

 4. **Adding New Items:**
    When providing new items, ensure that the file name exactly matches its name in the JSON data.